-Daisy Long (lighting) is a New York-based lighting and scenic designer and a former Wooster Group intern.
-Recent credits include Who’s Your Baghdaddy?
-(The New Musical Foundation), Bongani (NYC Fringe), and The Private Sector (Less Than Rent).
-She is a graduate of Yale University.
+Daisy Long is a New York-based lighting and scenic designer.
+Selected credits include The Science Fair Project (Ars Nova), The Lower Depths (Joyseekers Theater), Cruelty To Animals (Manhattan Repertory Theater), Who’s Your Baghdaddy?
+(The New Musical Foundation), Bongani (NYC Fringe, Fringe Encores), and The Private Sector (Theater for the New City).
+She is a graduate of Yale University and a former Wooster Group intern.

 Jason Gray Platt is a playwright whose work has been produced and developed around the country by the American Repertory Theater, Actors Theatre of Louisville, Round House Theater, The Institute of Contemporary Art/Boston, The Playwrights Realm, Prelude NYC, Page 73, Red Bull Theater, Source Festival, Ensemble Studio Theatre, Clubbed Thumb, Abingdon Theatre Company, and through residencies at MacDowell and Djerassi.
 He received a Helen Hayes Nomination for The Charles MacArthur Award for Outstanding New Play in 2013 and was the 2007 runner-up for Princess Grace Award in playwriting.
 Originally from Arizona, Jason now lives in New York.
 BA: Vassar; MFA: Columbia.
 He is a performer with United Broadcasting. what is the best online casino in canada